The information security industry is full of jargon, but luckily most terms only crop up when you’re dealing with specific, technical topics.

-You might assume it’s simply a euphemism for organisations that don’t want to say ‘we’ve suffered a data breach’.
-That’s kind of true, but it’s also a lot more nuanced than that.
+You might assume this is simply a euphemism for when organisations don’t want to say ‘we’ve suffered a data breach’.

 ‘Incidents’ are rarely good news